AkkiParekh/javascript-interview-questions-cracker/README.md

 # JavaScript Interview Questions & Answers

-> Click :star :if you like the project.
+> Click :star: if you like the project.
 Pull Requests are highly appreciated.

 ## Downloading PDF/Epub formats